 For additional help…

-If you or a loved one has been sentenced to life in prison without the possibility of parole, we invite you to contact us for a free consultation.
+If you or a loved one has been sentenced to life in prison without the possibility of parole, we invite you to contact us for a consultation.
 We can be reached 24/7.
 We serve clients in Los Angeles and throughout California.

 See our related articles on resentencing and Parole Board (lifer) hearings.